JordanWu1997/YSO_Hunters/README.md

   - Uncertainties Package (python's package to calculate uncertainties)
     - Maybe go wrong with log (since it uses Gaussian to fit, the upper and the lower are symmetric )
     - It can't use numpy or math (Use Uncertianties its own log etc.)
+- 8/27
+  - To write the each part of program about SOP
 ## **VIII.Data Sources**
 - **Catalog from c2d & SWIRE :**
   - Molecular Clouds HREL catalog :